marcusgoff/Leakage-in-Majorana-Qubits/README.md

 ## How to Run the Code
 1. Download this entire repository as a ZIP.
 2. Unzip the contents into a local directory.
-3. There is **`.m`** run file corresponding to each figure in the main text and supplement.
+3. There is **`.m`** run file corresponding to each figure in the main text and Supplement.
 Open your chosen run file.
 4. In MATLAB, select the **Editor** tab and then select **Run**.
 5. View the generated figures in the "results" or "Supplement Plots/results" directory.